Skip to content

 User typed: __import__('os').system('rm -rf /')

-It just prints the text — it doesn’t run any commands.
+It simply prints the text — it does not execute any commands.

 How Template Strings Work

-1. You write a string and mark variables with a dollar sign, like $name.
+1. You define a string and pass variables with a dollar sign in front of them, such as $name.

 Example: